MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.Crescendo/Import-CommandConfiguration.md

 ### -file

-The json file which represents the command to be wrapped.
+The JSON file that represents the command to be wrapped.

 ```yaml
 Type: System.String